-- Quickturn Design Systems in this case in which Mr. Miller was responsible for the discovery of evidence proving that the inventor of the patent-in-suit fabricated numerous documents, including his engineering notebooks in this case involving electronic design automation tools.
+- Quickturn Design Systems in this case in which Jeffrey was responsible for the discovery of evidence proving that the inventor of the patent-in-suit fabricated numerous documents, including his engineering notebooks in this case involving electronic design automation tools.
 The work resulted in the case being dismissed and an award of all of Quickturn's attorneys' fees.
-Mr. Miller then successfully enforced Quickturn's judgment against Aptix.
+Jeffrey then successfully enforced Quickturn's judgment against Aptix.
 While enforcing the judgment, he was able to void the inventor's security interest in all of Aptix's assets, thereby enabling Quickturn to collect on its judgment.
 The order voiding the security interest was also affirmed by the Federal Circuit.
 Aptix Corp. and Meta Systems v.
-Quickturn Design Systems, Inc.
+Quickturn Design Systems Inc.

 - Sensormedics and Pulmonox in defeating a motion seeking to preliminarily enjoin the sale of nitric oxide gas and delivery systems in this medical device litigation.
 Instrumental in obtaining a grant of summary judgment of non-infringement under the safe harbor provisions provided by the Hatch-Waxman Act (35 U.S.C. § 271(e)(1)).
 INO Therapeutics, AGA Gas AB and Massachusetts General Hospital v.
 Sensormedics Corp. and Pulmonox Medical Inc.